Materials

 • If you want to use custom materials with packages, put the package in MaterialService.
 For more information on packages, see Packages.

-The Creator Marketplace has a category called Materials for "material packs", models that contain only MaterialVariant, TerrainDetail, Folder, and Model instances.
+The Creator Store has a category called Materials for "material packs", models that contain only MaterialVariant, TerrainDetail, Folder, and Model instances.
 The Materials category is a way to promote and discover custom materials by other creators.

-Asset ID & Property Reference
+Asset and Property Reference

 Base Materials